ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-7.png" alt="linearly separable data">

 This service account will only interact with BigQuery, so I only gave it `BigQuery Admin` permissions.
-If you wanted your service account to interact with other resources, you should extend your permissions.
+If you want your service account to interact with other resources, you should extend your permissions.
 Click on *CONTINUE*:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-8.png" alt="linearly separable data">